brimdata/zed/docs/lake/design.md

 with an embedded KSUID.
 New objects are written in their entirety.
 No updates, appends, or modifications may be made once an object exists.
-Given these semantics, any such object may be trivially cached as its name or content never changes.
+Given these semantics, any such object may be trivially cached as its name nor content ever change.

 Since the object's name is globally unique and the resulting object is immutable, there is no possible write concurrency to manage